ztefn/haguichi/README.md

 Haguichi is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.ense for more details. details.
+See the GNU General Public License for more details.